danielartaguirre/tap-faq/README.md

 This repository stores the static markup used to build the TAP FAQ pages.
 No runtime generation or CSV processing is performed here—everything is written as HTML snippets that can be dropped directly into the production site.
+The FAQ interface uses a simple search bar and accordion sections; earlier tile-based navigation has been removed.

 See [ARCHITECTUREOVERVIEW.md](ARCHITECTUREOVERVIEW.md) for details on the overall HTML structure and guidance on integrating the snippets.